Background pattern

 Children and adolescents

-Other medications and Xospata
+Other medicines and Xospata

-• St. John's Wort (also known asHypericum perforatum), a plant-based medication used to treat depression.
+• St. John's Wort (also known as Hypericum perforatum), a herbal medicine used to treat depression.

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-3. How to Take Xospata
+3. How to take Xospata

 Your doctor will tell you what dose of Xospata to take.
 The recommended dose is 120 mg (three tablets) once a day.
-Your doctor may decide to increase or decrease your dose or temporarily interrupt treatment.
+Your doctor may decide to increase or reduce your dose or temporarily interrupt treatment.
 Take the treatment at the dose prescribed by your doctor.

-How to Take Xospata
+How to take Xospata

 • Take Xospata once a day, at the same time each day.